 In business-to-business, one way to improve the process is by enriching your marketing automation platform with fresh and reliable company data.
 Through automation and better understanding of the companies your leads work for, you can improve conversion rates while saving hours in the process.

-In this article, we go through what lead enrichment is, plus we take a look at five examples on how you can use real-time company data to get the most out of your leads.
+In this article, we go through what lead enrichment is, plus we take a look at five lead enrichment examples of how you can use real-time company data to get the most out of your leads.

 What is lead enrichment?